 Firstly, it would need to be decided what counts as a capital offence.
 That would presumably be a role of the judiciary and any legal advisers to the Welsh Government.

 I’d imagine pre-mediated murder(s) – including acts of terrorism – murders than involve torture/sexual abuse or murder of a child would be at the top of the list.
-Some might want to include sexual offences that involve minors, or even rape.
-There would almost certainly need to be consideration given to an extensive appeals process, and the levels of proof required to condemn someone.
+Some might want to include sexual offences that involve minors, murdering police officers or even rape.
+There would almost certainly need to be consideration given to an extensive appeals process and the levels of proof required to condemn someone.

 During the legislative process, there would need to be the unpleasant discussion of how executions would be carried out.

-Then there would be consideration given to how many condemned you would expect and where executions would be carried out.
+Then there would be consideration given to how many condemned you would expect to house on death row each year and where executions would be carried out.
 The answer to the first question is “it depends”, but I would guess up to a dozen capital offence trials and 3 or 4 executions per year in Wales.

 In terms of where, it would need to be a modern, fairly high security facility with good access to mortuary facilities and away from a built up area (to discourage protest).
 Parc Prison in Bridgend or Berwyn Prison in Wrexham would be the obvious choices.